EliselBarton1/EliselBarton1/README.md

 ### 💡 Fun fact

 I'm fascinated by how systems — from data pipelines to human teams — evolve when given clarity and purpose.
-Also, elephants are still my favorite 🐘💛
+Also, elephants are one of my favorite animals 🐘💛

 <h3 align="left">Connect with me:</h3>
 <p align="left">